WZRA-CD: History

+When the station signed on in the late-1990s, channel 48 went by the translator-style call sign W48AY, and used the moniker 'Bay TV'.
+When the station became a Class A station in the early 2000s, the call sign changed to WZRA-CA, as allocated by the Federal Communications Commission (FCC).

+WZRA originally had its transmitter in Oldsmar, broadcasting at 41.7 kW.
+They since relocated to facilities near the corner of US 19 and Palmetto Road in Port Richey, broadcasting from a 150 kW transmitter covering west Pasco and southwestern Hernando counties, but with reduced coverage in Hillsborough County and central Pinellas County.
+They have since filed a construction permit to flash cut channel 48 to a digital signal, still broadcasting from Port Richey, but at 15 kW.
+On July 8, 2015, this construction permit was granted.

+As of April 2017, WZRA-CD only broadcast programming on channel 48.3.

 Programming

-Most of WZRA's programming is Greek, aimed for the Greek audience in Tarpon Springs, but the channel also offers programming in other languages, such as Italian and English.
+Most of WZRA's programming is in Greek, aimed at the Greek audience in Tarpon Springs, but the channel also offers programming in Italian and English.

 WZRA also presents daily newscasts from Greece (from ERT), which (reflecting the station's Greek ownership) makes up the majority of the station's evening, overnight and Sunday programming.
-The station carries programs from the national broadcasters in Russia (RT) and Italy (RAI) as well as local news from Newfoundland's NTV, aimed at Canadian "snowbirds."
-WZRA carried CTV Television Network newscasts in the early 21st century; they also carried Dini Petty's CTV talk show, via NTV, until CTV cancelled the series' repeats in the early-2000s.
-The station carries general entertainment programs from Youtoo America during the morning hours between Monday and Saturday.
+The station carries programs from the national broadcasters in Russia (RT) and Italy (RAI) as well as local news from Newfoundland's NTV, aimed at Canadian "snowbirds".
+WZRA carried newscasts from the CTV Television Network in the early 21st century; they also carried Dini Petty's CTV talk show, via NTV, until CTV canceled the series' repeats in the early 2000s.
+The station carries general entertainment programs from YTA TV during the morning hours between Monday and Saturday.